 When I was 13 years old, my parents put me on a flight from Vietnam and sent me to the United States to live with my uncle, aunt, and grandfather.
 My high school years were especially hard.
 In those four years, I changed schools three times!
 What I didn’t realize back then was that my experience of living with a family I didn’t know and shuffling from school to school was very similar to that of foster youth.
 Maybe that's why I'm drawn to social work.

-About three years ago, a friend told me about her work as a social worker, and I thought “What?
+About three years ago, a friend told me about her work as a social worker, and something resonated with me.
+I thought “What?
 There’s a career like that?
-That's cool!
-I want to do that!”
-So, I enrolled in De Anza Community College and later transferred to San Jose State University, where I was pursuing a bachelor’s degree in social work.
+That's what I want to do!”
+I enrolled in De Anza Community College and later transferred to San Jose State University, where I pursued a bachelor’s degree in social work.
 That’s when I first learned about Pivotal and its Intern Coaching Program.
-The Intern Coaching Program allowed me to practice the skills I was learning in the classroom and receive supervision and support from Pivotal's exceptional team.
+The Intern Coaching Program is great because it gives bachelor's and masters' level students in social work a chance to earn our professional hours by practicing the skills we learn in the classroom.
+We also receive weekly supervision and support from Pivotal's exceptional team.

 Mike was a senior and captain of his school’s basketball team.
 His dream school had always been Sacramento State University.
 He was so committed to that school, that he did not apply to others.
 As his coach, I guided him through the application process.
 A few months after submitting his application, he contacted me to say that he had not been accepted.

 Now, if there’s one thing I’ve learned in my life, it’s that persistence pays off!
 I urged Mike to consider appealing the decision and he did.
 We contacted Sac State to ask about the appeals process and learned that the denial had been made on a technicality regarding his high school credits!